PoojithaIrosha/notification-service/README.md

     - Send a notification **EMAIL / SMS /WHATSAPP MSG** containing the temporary password or a link to reset the password.
     - Allow users to update their password using the temporary password or the provided link.

+## Technologies Used

+- Spring Boot
+- Twilio API for SMS and WhatsApp notifications
+- MailDev for local email testing
+- Swagger UI for API documentation
+- Docker Compose for containerized services

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve the project.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.